 For consumers experiencing severe and complex mental health concerns who require substantial psychosocial support for daily living.
 In July 2019, Western Sydney Partners in Recovery (WSPIR) transitioned to the National Psychosocial Support (NPS) program.

 Health professionals can find out more about these programs and how to refer patients by visiting our Severe and Complex Mental Health webpage.

-Focuses on strengthening coordination, referral pathways, and connections between Culturally and Linguistically Diverse (CALD) residents in Western Sydney, health professionals and community services.
+This program focuses on strengthening coordination, referral pathways, and connections between Culturally and Linguistically Diverse (CALD) residents in Western Sydney, health professionals, and community services.
 With a diverse team of bilingual mental health workers, this program can help to navigate the mental health system and provide emotional support while assisting with referrals and treatments.

 Run by the NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS), delivers psycho-education and lifestyle group interventions for four prominent cultural groups within Western Sydney – Hazara, Tamil, South Sudanese and Arabic.
 The program aims to identify the signs of emotional distress, develop coping strategies, develop supportive relationships, break social isolation and reduce the stigma associated with seeking mental health assistance.

 To enquire more about this program contact STARTTS on 9646 6666.

 A pilot program in Western Sydney, addresses the specific need of LGBTQI+ clients having limited access to specialised psychosocial support due to limited understanding of LGBTQI+ issues and limited ability for mainstream services to provide culturally sensitive and trauma-aware services for the LGBTQI+ community.